-CROSS-REFERENCE TO RELATED APPLICATION
+CROSS-REFERENCES TO RELATED APPLICATIONS

-This application claims priority to and the benefit of, and incorporates herein by reference in its entirety, U.S. Provisional Patent Application No. 61/480,565, which was filed on Apr.
-29, 2011.
+This application is a continuation of U.S. application Ser.
+No. 13/458,040, filed on Apr.
+27, 2012, entitled "Participant Grouping for Enhanced Interactive Experience," which claims priority to and the benefit of U.S. Provisional Patent 10 Application No. 61/480,565, filed on Apr.
+29, 2011, both of which are incorporated herein by reference in their entireties.